Knoblauchpilze/pge-app/README.md

 engine.drawWarpedSprite(t, state.frame);
 ```

 The `xTiles` and `yTiles` coordinates represent the position of the sprite in the world while the `x` and `y` represent the position of the sprite in the textures pack.
-The engine in the `render` method provides a couple of variation to draw sprites in various ways: it covers the basic cases but can be expected as needed.
+The engine in the `render` method provides a couple of variation to draw sprites in various ways: it covers the basic cases but can be extended as needed.

 ## The App class